What is Unimal?

-independent of the target programming language.
-Therefore, Unimal supplements
+to be independent of the target programming language.

 To

-precious RAM by keeping pre-calculated data in ROM.
+freeing up precious RAM by keeping pre-calculated data

 In addition, Unimal has a